Karolinenylaender/MSSwaypointsSearch/readme.md

 ## Step 3:  Run the experiments
 1. Go to the file 'runExperiments.m'
 2. In the file you can choose
-* Ship type: "mariner", "nspauv" and "remus100"
+* Vessel type: "mariner", "nspauv" and "remus100"
-* Algorithm type: "randomSearch" or "NSGA-ii"
+* Algorithm type: "rndSearcoh", "WPgenSeed", "WPgenComb" or "WPgenRnd"
 * Number of experiments (default is 30)
 * Path to save the data (defaullt is the folder ExperimentsResults/)
 * Population size (default is 10)